 Smuggling was a local industry in this area, being a very profitable business due to the high Customs duties on tea, spirits and tobacco.
 The smugglers used the network of tunnels and caves in the chalk cliffs to hide the contraband.
 The most famous local smuggler was Joss Snelling.
 So famous was he, that another of the 7 bays is named Joss Bay after him.
 Botany Bay is a memory of those days.
 It was here that the Customs men caught Joss and his gang.
 A bloody battle took place with fists, cutlasses and boat hooks.
 Joss escaped but lost 15 of his men.
 The punishment for smuggling and resisting arrest was transhipment to Australia’s convict settlement at Botany Bay.
 Hence the naming of this bay after the local men who ended their days in Oz

 But this was not the end of smuggler Joss.
 Some years later, in 1830 at the age of 91, he was caught by Customs men at Minnis Bay when landing 61 barrels of foreign spirits.
 Due to his age he got away with just a hefty fine.
-But so great was his local notoriety, that on a visit to Broadstairs by the young Queen Victoria, she was introduced to Joss “the famous smuggler” !
+But so great was his local notoriety, that on a visit to Broadstairs by the young Queen Victoria, he was introduced to her as Joss “the famous smuggler” !